 They're going to listen to what each side has to say, and each side of course if entitled to have an attorney present, and then they're going to pass the information on to the real City Attorneys who are lawyers and they're going to make a decision on whether or not a case should be filed against one or both parties, sometimes, depending on the circumstances.

 In other words, maybe there's no injured.
 Maybe both parties were dangerous and reckless.
 Maybe it really doesn't rise to the level of domestic violence-type behavior, which is very interesting, because I've got some cases that were filed and I really don't think they rise to the level of domestic violence, and I'm shocked that they filed it.

 For more information on Filing A DV Case Vs. A City Attorney Hearing, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.